 Risks to Consider When Feeding Ice Cream to Guinea Pigs

-One risk of consuming ice cream is sugar content.
-That amount of sugar is too much for guinea pigs to digest normally.
-Guinea pig’s digestive system is very sensitive, and foods high in sugar can lead to many digestive and stomach problems.
+One risk of consuming ice cream is its high sugar content.
+Guinea pigs’ digestive system is very sensitive, and foods high in sugar can lead to many digestive and stomach problems.

-Guinea pigs need many vitamins, and don’t get us wrong ice cream has vitamins, but in minimal amounts.
-There are some small amounts of vitamin A, vitamin E, and vitamin K, but not enough for a healthy diet.
-Especially when we talk about vitamin C. This vitamin is a crucial part of the guinea pig’s diet.
+Ice cream has small amounts of vitamin A, vitamin E, and vitamin K, but not enough for a healthy diet, especially vitamin C. This vitamin is a crucial part of the guinea pig’s diet.
 Without vitamin C, the guinea pig can get a disease called scurvy which manifests itself with the following symptoms such as a rough coat, swollen joints, weight loss, diarrhea, and more.

 Ice cream has calories, carbs, proteins, sugars, and fat in huge amounts.
 They are useful for getting energy, but they are fattening, as well.
-Due to that, it’s recommended to avoid feeding ice cream to guinea pigs.
 They may develop problems with weight gain, which can lead to many health problems and even diabetes.

-Ice cream is too cold for guinea pig’s stomach because they can’t eat frozen food.
-Stomach aches will appear simply because they cannot handle cold food, this is also true for some humans.
-If your guinea pig accidentally had ice cream and shows signs of tummy pains or similar symptoms, go to the vet as soon as possible.
-Also, ice cream can be bad for guinea pig’s teeth.
+Ice cream is too cold for guinea pigs’ stomachs because they can’t eat frozen food.
+Stomach aches will appear simply because they cannot handle cold food.
+Also, ice cream can be bad for guinea pigs’ teeth.

-There is one more reason why ice cream is so bad for guinea pigs.
 Ice cream has a lot of calcium and sodium, which can be dangerous to them in excess.
 If you give your guinea pigs foods rich in calcium and sodium, they may get some urinary problems.
-Especially calcium can develop bladder and kidney stones, so it’s very important to provide them foods low in calcium.
+Calcium can develop bladder and kidney stones.

 Can Guinea Pigs Eat Chocolate Ice Cream?

 Guinea pigs can’t eat chocolate ice cream or any other type of ice cream.
-Eating ice cream can lead to many health problems that we have mentioned above.
+Eating ice cream can lead to many health problems.
 Guinea pigs can’t eat chocolate as well, so chocolate ice cream is totally forbidden to them.
-It’s full of calories, fat, sugar, calcium, and dairy additives that are very harmful to guinea pig’s stomach and digestive system.
-If you want your guinea pigs to live a long and happy life, feed them only hay, fresh fruits, and vegetables.
+It’s full of calories, fat, sugar, calcium, and dairy additives that are very harmful to guinea pigs’ stomachs and digestive systems.
 Chocolate ice cream is an extremely unhealthy and unnecessary type of food in their daily diet.

 Quick Facts on Ice Cream

-- The ice cream was originally made from ice back in the 10th century.
+- Ice cream was originally made from ice back in the 10th century.